“I want to see the world, not by the whole, but by the all too beautiful small things” - Ryan Harris

 Autism Advocacy Series: 2019-20

 We are thrilled to welcome four new young writers and three composers to this project

 Click on the links for more information about last year’s project, or our very first project in 2017.

 Support Lynx Project

 and help us bring this initiative further into the future!

 Learn more about how our Autism Advocacy Project came to life.

-We can’t wait to share these beautiful compositions with all of you.
-The concert will be held at Sycamore High School Auditorium and will be preceded by an art-making workshop by Visionaries+Voices.
+We loved sharing these beautiful compositions with all of you.
+The concert was held at Sycamore High School Auditorium and was preceded by an art-making workshop by Visionaries+Voices.